Portuguese UN troops suspected in African smuggling scheme | Law-Order

 - Portugal

-Police in Portugal searched premises across the country Monday, acting on a tip-off that Portuguese troops stationed with a United Nations force in Africa have smuggled diamonds, drugs and gold back into Europe.
+Police in Portugal searched military installations and homes across the country on Monday following a tip-off that Portuguese troops stationed with a United Nations force in Africa have smuggled diamonds, drugs and gold back into Europe.

-Soldiers are suspected of smuggling the illicit material on military cargo planes travelling between Central African Republic and Portugal, the office of the Portuguese Armed Forces Chief of Staff said in a statement.
+Soldiers are suspected of smuggling the items on military cargo planes travelling between Central African Republic and Portugal, the office of the Portuguese Armed Forces Chief of Staff said in a statement.

 Hundreds of elite Portuguese troops, including paratroopers and commandos, have been stationed with the U.N. force in Central African Republic in recent years.